-These grants for residents of lower Manhattan who have continued to live in the area since September 11th provide an additional incentive for them to remain.
-These grants recognize the value of their commitment to remain in lower Manhattan despite the significant inconvenience, disruption, and economic costs that these areas have sustained since September 11th.
-Their continued residence has supported the immediate and surrounding residential and business communities during this period.
+These grants for residents of lower Manhattan who have continued to live in the area since September 11th provide compensation for the substantial and extraordinary personal, family, and living expenses they may have incurred as a result of the disaster and provide an additional incentive for them to remain.
+These grants recognize the value of a commitment to remain in lower Manhattan despite the displacement of many residents and the significant inconvenience, disruption, and economic costs that residents have experienced since September 11th as a result of the disaster.